mike-plummer/DistributedGrails/README.md

 `docker-compose up --force-recreate -d`

+To get the status of the load balancer and the backing cluster you can access HAProxy's [stats page](http://localhost:1936) with username/password `stats/stats`.

 Once you're done you can now shut down the docker containers running in the background.

 `docker-compose stop`